Meet a Monaco Resident: Michael Pellman Rowland

 What are you passionate about?

 I would say that I am most passionate about impact investing and improving the relationship we have with the world, particularly through helping animals and regenerating the environment.
 This manifests both through the work that I do (advising families on how to invest more sustainably), but also in my personal life.
-I’m active with a number of charities and I’m also very deliberate on my own footprint on the world, through my personal habits every day (diet, consumption, etc).
+I’m active with a number of charities and I’m also very deliberate on my own footprint on the world, through my personal habits every day (diet, consumption / purchasing habits, driving an EV, carbon credits, etc).

 Where did you live before moving to Monaco?